danielalfaro54/firebase_futurebuilder/README.md

 # firebase_futurebuilder

-Flutter app capable of retrieving data from a firebase database which displays a list using dart's FutureBuilder Widget.
+Flutter app capable of retrieving data from a firebase database which displays a list of elements using dart's FutureBuilder Widget.
 It shows a feed-type listView of cards that open up a detail page when clicked on.

 ## Getting Started